HR ANALYTICS

 5. Learning and development metrics

-Learning and development (L&D) plays an essential role in employee performance.
-Metrics related to L&D show how well employees are learning new skills.
-It is also a mirror of their willingness to learn new skills and become better.
+L&D plays an essential role in employee performance.
+Metrics related to L&D show how well employees are learning and applying new skills.
+These metrics also provide an indication of employees’ willingness to learn new skills and support their own development.

-L&D often goes hand in hand with productivity and performance.
+L&D is highly correlated with enhanced productivity and performance.
 It also boosts job satisfaction, engagement, and retention.
 Combining these metrics with other KPIs provides a clear view of performance and growth.

-Get insight into employee performance with people analytics
+Get insight into employee performance with workforce analytics

 Employee performance is multidimensional.
-You need to look at the workforce data and understand what drives excellent performance, productivity, engagement, and more.
-Visier People Essentials is a complete solution for people analytics that will help you answer your most pressing workforce questions.
-From talent acquisition, retention, productivity, and compensation, you’ll be able to solve the hardest challenges in simple ways.
+It’s important to look at people data and business data together to understand what drives excellent performance, productivity, engagement, and more.
+Visier People® is a complete solution for workforce analytics that will help you answer your most pressing workforce questions.
+From talent acquisition to retention, workforce productivity, and compensation, leveraging the power of technology and analytics will help you solve the most complex challenges in simple ways.